LoyolaChicagoCS/gradhandbook/source/regulations.rst

 --------------------------------

 A full-time student will usually carry three courses in fall and spring semesters.
 Students can also choose to be part-time.
+This is an *academic* policy.
+Be sure to see if you have separate constraints due to a loan program for domestic students
+or due to federal visa policy for international students.

 We do not encourage students to take more than 3 courses a term, and you should contact the Graduate Program Director if you need to take more than 3 courses